Geogisaac/Training-test/README.md

 # Training-test
-Test repository for the NCEAS training
+Test repository for the *NCEAS training for the NCEAS training

+These are the demo files

+-aplles
+-oranges
+-other files